How Much Tax Do Small Businesses Pay?

 What Other Taxes Does a Business Pay?

 In addition to income taxes, the largest tax bill small businesses pay is for payroll taxes.
-These taxes are based on employee pay at the rate of 7.65% on employee gross payroll.
-Other payroll taxes, like unemployment taxes and workers compensation taxes, increase the amount of tax an employer must pay.
+These taxes are for FICA taxes (Social Security/Medicare taxes).
+Your portion as an employer is 7.65% on employee gross payroll.
+Other payroll taxes, like unemployment taxes and workers compensation taxes, increase the amount of tax you must pay as an employer.

 Other taxes your business will be responsible to pay include:

 - Capital gains taxes on business investments and on the sale of business assets.
-Long-term capital gains (held more than a year) are taxed at different levels, depending on the income of the business, Short-term capital gains are taxed as ordinary income.
+The capital gains tax rate is based on how long you owned the asset.

 - Businesses must pay property tax on real property (land and buildings) owned by the business.